EPIET/IntroductoryCourse/README.md

-README
+Brief introduction to R for Epidemiologists
 ================
 20 November 2019

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Brief introduction to R for Epidemiologists

 ### Background: